De Haar Castle: 1892 restoration

+Despite many attempts by the Nazi to seize the castle on the grounds that the owners were Jewish, the attempts failed due to actions taken by the property's steward, Hendrik de Greef.

 Interior

 The interior of the castle is decorated with richly ornamented woodcarving, reminiscent of the interior of a Roman Catholic church.
 This carving was made in the workshop of Cuypers in Roermond, who even designed the tableware.
 The interior is furnished with many works from the Rothschild collections, including beautiful old porcelain from Japan and China, and several old Flemish tapestries and paintings with religious illustrations.
 The centrepiece is a carrier coach of the wife of a Japanese shōgun, which reportedly is only one of two worldwide, the other one being exhibit in Tokyo.
 Japanese tourists come to De Haar to admire this coach, which was donated from the Rothschilds' collections.

 Park and gardens

 Surrounding the castle there is a park, designed by Hendrik Copijn, for which Van Zuylen ordered 7,000 grown trees.
 Because these could not be transported through the city of Utrecht, Van Zuylen bought a house and demolished it.
 The park contains many waterworks and a formal garden reminiscent of the French gardens of Versailles.
 During the Second World War many of the gardens were lost, because the wood was used to light fires, and the soil was used to grow vegetables.
 Today most are restored to their original state.

 For the decoration of the park, the village Haarzuilens, except for the town church, was demolished.
 The inhabitants were moved to a place a kilometre away, where a new Haarzuilens arose and where they lived as tenants of the lord of the castle.
 This new village was also built in a pseudo-medieval style, including a rural village green.
 The buildings were for the most part designed by Cuypers and his son Joseph Cuypers.
 Since 2000, the estate is partly owned by Natuurmonumenten.